Written By

 • Defective product manufacturing

-• Malpractice committed by the plaintiff’s doctor who implanted the faulty mesh
+• Malpractice from the plaintiff’s doctor who implanted the faulty mesh

 Lawsuits seek compensation for lost wages and medical bills.
-They also name damages including pain and suffering, as well as loss of quality of life.
+They also name damages, including pain, suffering and loss of quality of life.

 Complications Listed in Lawsuits

 People who filed lawsuits suffered severe hernia mesh complications that required additional surgery.
-Mesh failure occurs when the implant causes complications such as hernia recurrence or pain that requires mesh removal.
+Mesh failure happens when the implant leads to problems.
+These can include hernia recurrence or pain, which may require removing the mesh.

 Complications named in lawsuits include: